Optimize Your Search with Partitions

 The following example shows the routing expression for the three custom Partitions:

-Here are simple steps to create the Dev Partition:
+Here are simple steps to create a Partition named Dev:

 How can my team use Partitions?